-Watching a race on television is a thousand times different than being there in person – especially when you’ve got guys driving you around on golf carts, VIP access to the driver’s meeting, suite access and hot passes for the infield, you shared conversation with the driver the day before and you’re friendly with the guy who oversees the pit crew.
+Watching a race on television is a thousand times different than being there in person.
+Especially when you’ve got guys driving you around on golf carts, VIP access to the driver’s meeting, suite access and hot passes for the infield.
+Plus, you shared conversation with the driver the day before and you’re friendly with the guy who oversees the pit crew.

 After attending the driver’s meeting and watching them introduce military heroes, as well as Peyton Manning and Dale Earnhardt Jr. (served as honorary race officials) and receive a blessing from the chaplain, we took off for the gate and entered the speedway under those same tunnels we walked the day before, entering into something that felt bigger than anything I’d experienced thus far.

-There were hundreds of people moving around on the infield – most of them pit crew members, rolling tires and gas cans, but there were also moms and dads, brothers and sisters and cousins and friends of the racing teams – it felt like a giant family, which gave me an entirely new perspective on the NASCAR culture.
+There were hundreds of people moving around on the infield.
+Most of them were pit crew members, rolling tires and gas cans.
+However, there were also moms and dads, brothers and sisters and cousins and friends of the racing teams.
+It felt like a giant family, which gave me an entirely new perspective on the NASCAR culture.
 Everyone acted as if they knew each other, they looked out for each other and made everyone else around them feel comfortable – including the family at Pilot Flying J.